 Our plan for growth investments is to prioritize allocation to the three key non-IT devices markets.
 We plan to focus M&A on the medical market and direct capital investments mainly toward new products in mobility.
 We evaluate individual investment projects based on their strategic importance to the company, associated risks and countermeasures, future cash flow forecasts, and expected returns.
 We make investment decisions with careful attention to balance sheet soundness.
-Post-investment monitoring evaluates each investment based on its position in the business portfolio, using recovery status, return on enhancing corporate value going forward by maintaining financial soundness and securing a financial base that enables us to flexibly and sustainably execute M&A, capital expenditures, and other growth investments.

-investment (ROI), and other indicators.
+Post-investment monitoring evaluates each investment based on its position in the business portfolio, using recovery status, return on investment (ROI), and other indicators.
 We then respond promptly and appropriately to issues identified.